Donate Menu

 It is the responsibility of all employees to ensure that data is kept as accurate and up to date as possible.
 Once data is updated, the old data must be removed.
 Data will be held in as few places as possible to avoid unnecessary additional data sets that may not have been updated.

-Where Toybox uses other organisations to process its data it will only do so where the organisation:
+Where Toybox uses third party organisations to process its data it will only do so where the organisation:

 • Can provide sufficient guarantees about the security measures they operate